 In November 2019, our unconsolidated Busy Bee JV, entered into a \$5.4 million construction loan maturing in November 2035 and a \$1.2 million equipment loan maturing in November 2027.
-As of June 30, 2020 and December 31, 2019, \$5.4 million and \$1.4 million, respectively, was outstanding on the Busy Bee JV Construction Loan.
-As of June 30, 2020 and December 31, 2019, \$1.0 million and less than \$0.1 million, respectively, was outstanding on the Busy Bee JV Equipment Loan.
+As of September 30, 2020 and December 31, 2019, \$5.4 million and \$1.4 million, respectively, was outstanding on the Busy Bee JV Construction Loan.
+As of September 30, 2020 and December 31, 2019, \$1.2 million and less than \$0.1 million, respectively, was outstanding on the Busy Bee JV Equipment Loan.
 The loans bear interest at LIBOR plus 1.5%.
 The loans are secured by the real and personal property, assignment of rents and leases and a security interest in the construction contract and management agreement.
-In connection with the Busy Bee JV Construction Loan and the Busy Bee JV Equipment Loan, as guarantor we, a wholly owned subsidiary of ours and our JV partner entered into a joint and several guarantee in favor of the lender, to guarantee the payment and performance of the borrower through substantial completion, which occurred on June 29, 2020.
-As guarantor, our liability under the loans upon substantial completion was reduced to 50.0% for a twelve month period.
+In connection with the Busy Bee JV Construction Loan and the Busy Bee JV Equipment Loan, we, a wholly-owned subsidiary of ours and our JV partner entered into a joint and several payment and performance guarantee in favor of the lender through substantial completion, which occurred on June 29, 2020.
+Our liability as guarantor under the loans upon substantial completion was reduced to 50.0% for a twelve month period.
 Subsequent to that time, our guarantee will be released upon request.
 Upon release of our guarantee, our JV partner will be the sole guarantor and will receive a fee related to the guarantee from us based on our ownership percentage.
 See Note 18.
 Commitments and Contingencies for additional information.

-We have assessed the need to record a liability for the guarantees related to our unconsolidated JVs and did not record an obligation as of June 30, 2020 and December 31, 2019.
-As of June 30, 2020, allowance for credit losses related to the contingent aspect of these guarantees, based on historical experience and economic trends, was \$0.1 million and is included within other liabilities on the condensed consolidated balance sheets.
+We have assessed the need to record a liability for the guarantees related to our unconsolidated JVs and did not record an obligation as of September 30, 2020 and December 31, 2019.
+As of September 30, 2020, allowance for credit losses related to the contingent aspect of these guarantees, based on historical experience and economic trends, was \$0.1 million and is included within other liabilities on the condensed consolidated balance sheets.

-As part of a timberland sale in 2007 and 2008, we have recorded a retained interest with respect to notes contributed to bankruptcy-remote qualified SPEs of \$12.5 million for the installment notes monetized through June 30, 2020.
+As part of a timberland sale in 2007 and 2008, we have recorded a retained interest with respect to notes contributed to bankruptcy-remote qualified SPEs of \$12.7 million for the installment notes monetized through September 30, 2020.
 This balance represents the present value of future cash flows to be received over the life of the installment notes, using management's best estimates of underlying assumptions, including credit risk and interest rates as of the date of the monetization, plus the accretion of investment income based on an effective yield, which is recognized over the term of the notes, less actual cash receipts.

-As of June 30, 2020 and December 31, 2019, we were required to provide surety bonds that guarantee completion of certain infrastructure in certain development projects and mitigation banks of \$19.7 million and \$10.7 million, respectively, as well as a standby letter of credit in the amount of \$1.9 million as of June 30, 2020, which may potentially result in a liability to us if certain obligations are not met.
+As of September 30, 2020 and December 31, 2019, we were required to provide surety bonds that guarantee completion of certain infrastructure in certain development projects and mitigation banks of \$21.7 million and \$10.7 million, respectively, as well as standby letters of credit in the amount of \$5.7 million as of September 30, 2020, which may potentially result in a liability to us if certain obligations are not met.

 In conducting our operations, we routinely hold customers' assets in escrow pending completion of real estate transactions, and are responsible for the proper disposition of these balances for our customers.
 These amounts are maintained in segregated bank accounts and have not been included in the accompanying condensed consolidated balance sheets, consistent with GAAP and industry practice.
-The cash deposit accounts and offsetting liability balances for escrow deposits in connection with our title agency real estate transactions were \$4.6 million and \$4.3 million as of June 30, 2020 and December 31, 2019, respectively, these escrow funds are not available for regular operations.
+The cash deposit accounts and offsetting liability balances for escrow deposits in connection with our title agency real estate transactions were \$5.6 million and \$4.3 million as of September 30, 2020 and December 31, 2019, respectively, these escrow funds are not available for regular operations.